LeRoy in Genesee County, New York — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in this topic list: Industry & Commerce.
 A significant historical month for this entry is September 1860.

 Location.
 42° 59.141′ N, 77° 59.498′ W. Marker is in LeRoy, New York, in Genesee County.
-Marker is on Lake Street (New York State Route 19) 0.2 miles north of Mills Street, on the right when traveling north.
+It is on Lake Street (New York State Route 19) 0.2 miles north of Mills Street, on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 116 Lake Street, Le Roy NY 14482, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Jell-O Company (approx. 0.4 miles away); Machpelah Cemetery (approx. 0.4 miles away); LeRoy Downtown Historic District (approx. half a mile away); Le Roy Post Office (approx. 0.6 miles away); Women’s Suffrage (approx. 0.6 miles away); Anti-Slavery Meetings (approx. 0.6 miles away); The Steeple / The Church (approx. 0.6 miles away); Keeney House (approx. 0.6 miles away).
+At least 8 other markers are within walking distance of this marker: The Jell-O Company (approx. 0.4 miles away); Machpelah Cemetery (approx. 0.4 miles away); LeRoy Downtown Historic District (approx. half a mile away); Le Roy Post Office (approx. 0.6 miles away); Womens Suffrage (approx. 0.6 miles away); Anti-Slavery Meetings (approx. 0.6 miles away); The Steeple / The Church (approx. 0.6 miles away); Keeney House (approx. 0.6 miles away).
 Touch for a list and map of all markers in LeRoy.

 Also see . . .